Armenian Constructive Party: Ideology

 The party advocates for fighting corruption, upholding free and fair elections, lowering taxes, criminal justice reform, and establishing a legitimate democracy in Armenia.
-The party accuses both the My Step Alliance and the parties of the Homeland Salvation Movement of being unable to govern the country.
+The party had accused both the My Step Alliance and the parties of the Homeland Salvation Movement of being unable to govern the country.
 Andrias Ghukasyan has also warned of increasing Russian influence over Armenian politicians.
 Following the 2020 Nagorno-Karabakh war, Ghukasyan accused Russia of intentionally dividing up Armenian lands.

 Activities

 On 19 February 2019, the party held a joint conference with the National Progress Party of Armenia.
 The leaders of both parties called for constitutional reform in Armenia.

 In November 2020, Andrias Ghukasyan along with the leaders of the Democratic Party of Armenia and the Citizen's Decision Party met with President Armen Sargsyan to discuss the political situation in Armenia and the Nagorno-Karabakh conflict.

 On 26 February 2021, the party released a statement along with the Democratic Homeland Party and the Conservative Party, condemning the signing of the 2020 Nagorno-Karabakh ceasefire agreement.
 The three parties called for an end to Russian-Turkish interference in Armenia and Artsakh.

-On 15 April 2021, the party signed a joint declaration with eight other political parties calling on the President of Armenia to ensure democracy and the Constitution of Armenia is upheld in the country, during the 2020–2021 Armenian protests.
+On 15 April 2021, the party signed a joint declaration with eight other political parties calling on the president of Armenia to ensure democracy and the Constitution of Armenia is upheld in the country, during the 2020–2021 Armenian protests.